besibug/03-getting-and-cleaning-data/CodeBook.md

 6. Renames the numeric activity code to the descriptive terms (e.g. “WALKING)
-7. Takes the mean of each feature for each activity and subject and stores them in a new tidy dataset (.csv)
+7. Takes the mean of each feature for each activity and subject and stores them in a new tidy dataset

 ### Variables and Sets